-- Brand role: What is the link between the internal sound and the external reputation?
+- Brand role (archetype): What is the link between the internal sound and the external reputation?

-The brand idea should steer everyone who works behind the scenes of the brand.
+Use the brand idea to steer everyone who works on the brand

 Five main touchpoints reach consumers, including the brand promise, brand story, innovation, purchase moment, and consumer experience.
 Regardless of the order, they reach the consumer; if the brand does not deliver a consistent message, the consumer will be confused and likely shut out that brand.
 While brands cannot control what order each touchpoint reaches the consumer, they can undoubtedly align each of those touchpoints under the brand idea.